Pain – describing your pain

 Print this page

-To help you describe your pain and to talk about how it affects you, think about the following questions:
+To help you describe your pain and talk about how it affects you, think about your answers to the following questions before you have your appointment with your healthcare provider.

 • Where do you feel the pain?